Shakinpandian/Car_Price_Prediction_Using_Supervised-Machine-learning-Algorithm-Regression/README.md

 Based on various market surveys, the consulting firm has gathered a large dataset of different types of cars across the Americal market.

 ## 2.Installing and Importing Packages
+The following libaries and tools are used in the project.

 <p align="center">
   <img width="400" height="200" src="https://user-images.githubusercontent.com/119164734/208314443-2ef2756b-470c-4619-b7a4-1a48bf3c6cd3.png">
 </p>

+- **Pandas**: Importing for panel data analysis

+- **Numpy**: For numerical python operations

+- **Matplotlib (Pyplot)**: A popular plotting library used along with pandas

+- **Seaborn**: A library, built on matplotlib, to create beautiful plots

+- **Scikit Learn**: To perform all tasks realted to Machine Learning